beancount/docs/docs/beancount_v3.md

 <!-- -->

-1.  **Lack of interest or dividends.** Other brokers will report P/L over time from the investments, but they fail to account for actual interest or dividends received (they only look at the price of the underlying) so that's not useful for bonds or for stocks with significant dividends, or when grouping them, they fail to account for the addition of new positions over time.
+1.  **Lack of interest or dividends.** Other brokers will report P/L over time from the investments, but they fail to account for actual interest or dividends received[^1] (they only look at the price of the underlying) so that's not useful for bonds or for stocks with significant dividends, or when grouping them, they fail to account for the addition of new positions over time.

 **Counterfactual performance.** Finally, all of them fail to compare your actual annualized performance with that of a benchmark portfolio with equivalent cash infusions.
 For example, instead of your actual investments made, compare with the performance you would have obtained if you had invested in some standardized portfolio of investments over that particular time period, given the actual historical prices of those instruments.
 Ideally one should be able to define any alternative portfolio to compare against using their particular cash transfers.